rpaluvee/tmdb-api/README.md

 To use the library you have to initialize the TMDb API Client class `com.cinemadice.tmdbapi.client.TmdbClient` with the API Access Token:

-`TmdbClient tmdbClient = new TmdbClient("<ACCESS_TOKEN>");`

-With this client you can specify whether to discover movies or TV shows and also retrieve additional details about them.

-A simple example of discovering movies released in 2008 in english language:
+A simple example of discovering movies released in 2008 with english language:
 ```
+TmdbClient tmdbClient = new TmdbClient("<ACCESS_TOKEN>");
 List<Movie> movies = tmdbClient.discover().movies()
         .withPrimaryReleaseYear(2008)
         .language("en")